Home About Us Events Accommodations Scrapbook Contact Us

 A former Georgia State Senator representing the northern metropolitan suburbs of Atlanta, Paul worked as the Bush Administration's assistant secretary for congressional & intergovernmental relations and acting assistant secretary of community planning and development under HUD Secretary Jack Kemp.

 Upon returning to Atlanta, Paul was elected chairman of the Georgia Republican Party in 1995, where he served two terms and grew the contribution base from 4,000 to 45,000 donors.
 Under his leadership, the Georgia GOP became one of the nation's most technologically advanced parties, resulting in RNC Chairman Jim Nicholson selecting him as Chairman of the State Chairman's Advisory Board.
+He recently completed a four-year term on the Sandy Springs city council and decided not to seek re-election.

 Rusty is the father of five children and he and his wife, Jan, reside in the Sandy Springs suburb of Atlanta.